Shooting at Norway mosque investigated as 'possible act of terrorism' -police

 “We’re investigating this as an attempt at carrying out an act of terrorism,” he said.

-The suspect had been apprehended after the attack, in which shots were fired but no one was hurt, with members of the congregation having overpowered him before police arrived.
+The suspect had been apprehended after the attack, in which shots were fired but no one was hit, with one of the people inside the mosque having overpowered him before police arrived.

 “These people showed great courage,” Skjold added.